Neck Pain Treatment Chicago | Cervical Spine, Nerve & Posture Relief

 In some instances, X-rays, an MRI, CT or CAT scan might be requested.
 If nerve damage is present or suspected, an EMG may be conducted to see how much, if any, damage there is.

+Many people are understandably cautious about neck treatment, which is why care is always adapted to your comfort level and clinical findings.
 We like to take a conservative approach at first when it comes to your treatment plan, but we do work with other pain management specialists and surgeons for our most severe cases.
 Rarely does one of our patients need a pain management specialist or surgical referral.
 Many of our conservative care tools can also be used at home to promote healing or control pain.

 Choosing Safe, Effective Conservative Care for Neck Pain Starts Here